superMsp10/LudumDare-31/LD.md

 My entry for LD#31

 planned features

--you have to try to fit objects inside the sphere to get paid
-- they slide you have to use proper explosions to control them int the boxes -cash comes in per onbjects inside the rect over time -only certain amout can fit
+- they slide you have to use proper explosions to control them int the boxes -random objects
--random objects
 -enemies come in to kcok tings out
 -explosion enemy ahve a chance of spawning
--top view
--closer more money
 -buy turrets and more knock back guns
--0 traction
 -buy borbers
--houses that spwn more items

 for sure
 -you have to try to fit objects on the pool